afonttorres/eventlyAPI/README.md

 + [Agnès Font](https://github.com/afonttorres)

 ## Installation
 This project was bootstrapped with Spring Boot and might require dependencies.
-Make sure to check your buil.gradle file to install them.
+Make sure to check your build.gradle file to install them.

 #### 1. Clone the repository
 ```bash